hariprasa/rtems_rasta/README.txt

 ------------------------------------------
 RTEMS 4.12 Environment for RASTA platform
 ------------------------------------------
 This project provides a rtems shell environment for the RASTA platform.
 The interfaces Uart, SpaceWire and Ethernet are activate with the drivers and are ready to use.
+This uses RTEMS driver manager for driver initialization.

+Preinstalled drivers for:
+1. Ethernet interface GAISLER_ETHMAC
+2. Can interface GAISLER_GRCAN
+3. SpaceWire interface GAISLER_SPW2
+4. UART interface GAISLER_APBUART

+Interface Configuration:
+1. Ethernet interface
+	-> J2-ETH: IP address: 192.168.0.81, Net Mask: 255.255.255.0
+2. Spacewire interface
+	-> SPW-0: grspw0, Node Address: 30
+        -> SPW-1: grspw1, Node Address: 31
+	-> SPW-2: grspw2, Node Address: 32
+3. UART interface
+	-> J2: console_b, settings: 8N, baudrate 115200
+4. CAN interface
+	-> CAN-A/B: grcanO
+	usage of CAN interface is not addressed in this rtems shell environment.

 --------------
 Prerequisites: